 What would you give to show your devotion to God?

-Our glory affects every single thing we do and routes continually the path upon which we travel.
+Our glory affects every single thing we do and continually routes the path upon which we travel.

 Our glory is our moral standards, our religious beliefs, our education, our wealth, our reputation, our appearance, and every other thing that is attributed to us in any way.
-In turn, these things determine how we approach every task that is before us and how others interact with us as we are driven by love and lust.
+In turn, these things determine how we approach every task that is before us and how others interact with us as we are driven by love or lust.